 Is it really such a big surprise Nick Kyrgios is a douchebag.
-Maybe he is a current reflection of what and who we are as Australians in the world community.
+Maybe he is just a current reflection of what and who we are as Australians in the world community.
 What if he is just like the rest of us and we’re so full of it we can’t see it.
 Is he just “our” scapegoat?

 Shame we’re not the same with our government and ourselves where it really counts in our standing with the rest of world.
-Why are we always so quick to lose our shit when it’s pointed out that perhaps in fact we a racist and intolerant bunch.
-The social media “don’t-you-dare-call-me-a-racist” meltdown throughout the Adam Goodes saga was filled with this kind of indignation.
+Why are we always so quick to lose our shit when it’s pointed out that perhaps in fact we are a racist and intolerant bunch.
+The social media “don’t-you-dare-call-me-a-racist” meltdown throughout the Adam Goodes saga was filled with this kind of self righteous indignation.

 We’ve appointed an equally aggressive and divisive bully Abbott for our leader.
 We throw our rackets in disgust when called into account on climate change, equality and human rights issues.
-We are Kyrgios on this world court.
+We are a ‘Kyrgios’ on this world court.
 The privileged peacock with fancy clothes and hairdo crying like the immature wronged self appointed hero when things don’t go our way.

 We think we can just show up and everyone will still love us.
 We deserve to win.
 We’re Australian mate, with that laid back “she’ll be right” Hodges larrikin friendly swagger.
 How times have changed.
 Soon we won’t even be making Holdens anymore.

-Our ‘Lucky Country’s” resources wealth insulated us the rest of the world’s recessionary times.
-As Horne wrote and warned over 50 years ago in his ironic book – riding high on the luck of resource rich prosperity and a democracy gifted to us has made us unambitious and complacent.
+Our ‘Lucky Country’s” resources wealth insulated us from the rest of the world’s recessionary times.
+As Horne wrote warning over 50 years ago in his ironic book – “.. riding high on the luck of resource rich prosperity and a democracy gifted to us, has made us unambitious and complacent.
 Our growth and wealth made with little contribution from technological innovation or industrialisation”.